DianaRMiller/pingpongcode/README.md

   between the user and the html page.
 It prompts the user to enter a number and the page has to display every number from a list up to a certain number.
-  The page will print "ping" for multiples of 3, "pong" for multiples of 5 and "ping-pong" for both multiples of 3 and 5...
-Unfortunately my code isn't finish and working properly but it's a work in progress.
+  The page will print "ping" for multiples of 3, "pong" for multiples of 5 and "ping-pong" for both multiples of 3 and 5.

 * README.md
   This file tells you more about my project, what programs I used and how to interact with it.